 - Place a coconut crust on top of the cheesecake, bottom side up, and place a serving plate on top of the whole thing.

 - Flip everything over and shake a bit to release the cake onto the plate.

-Thanks for spending some time with me on Inaugural Cheesecake Day!
+Thanks for spending some time with me today!

 Have a lovely day, and do make some pineapple upside down cheesecake at your earliest convenience.